pytorch/pytorch/docs/source/notes/autograd.rst

         VJP = 2 * grad\_out * \frac{\partial s}{\partial z^{*}}
         :label: [3]

+since the Wirtinger and Conjugate Wirtinger derivative in this case are conjugate of each other and :math:`grad\_out` is real valued.

 The Vector-Jacobian Product for a function :math:`F: ℝ → ℂ`:

     .. code::